intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/quick-start.md

 ## Access the Unity

 - Connect to [Intellective VPN](https://vpn.intellective.com/)
-- Make sure the FileNet environment is up and accessible, hit [here](http://172.31.27.3:9080/wsi/FNCEWS40MTOM/) to confirm.
+- Make sure the FileNet environment is up and accessible, hit [here](http://172.31.27.3:9080/wsi/FNCEWS40MTOM/) to confirm

 - Hit [http://localhost:9080/vu](http://localhost:9080/vu) to access the Unity